jordilleopart/LibGuardian/README.md

 - Submit pull requests
 - Improve documentation

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙋‍♂️ Support

 For questions, issues, or support:
 - Open an issue on GitHub
 - Check the troubleshooting section above
 - Review Node-RED and Grafana documentation
 - Contact the development team

----

-**Built with ❤️ for smarter library management**